PostHog/internallinker/README.md

 ## How it works

+- this is an app powered by Flask
+- the user uploads one or more markdown posts
-- `generate-keywords.py` runs through every post in the blog folder
+- in `app.py`, the function `generate_keywords()` runs through every uploaded post
 - it then looks for keywords listed in the YAML (the top bit above the content)
-- it puts these into a big json (`keywordAssociations.json`)
+- it puts these into a big json (`generated-posts/keywordAssociations.json`)
-- `generate-links.py` then runs through every blog post, finds keyword matches and inserts a link
+- in `app.py`, the function `generate-links.py` then runs through every post, finds keyword matches and inserts a link
+- the user can then get these updated posts in the folder `/generated-posts`